cyphercrescent/sepalsolver-doc/docs/source/Math.rst

    Description:
        Computes the definite quadruple integral of a function over a region where the y-bounds are defined by functions of x, and the z-bounds are defined by functions of x and y, using adaptive Gauss-LegendreP quadrature.
    Parameters:
-      | fun:  The function to integrate.
+       The function to integrate.
 The function should accept four doubles (w, x, y, z) and return a double.
-      | w_1:  The lower bound of the w integration.
+       The lower bound of the w integration.
-      | w_2:  The upper bound of the w integration.
+       The upper bound of the w integration.
-      | x_1:  A function that defines the lower bound of the x integration as a function of w.
+       A function that defines the lower bound of the x integration as a function of w.
 It should accept a double (w) and return a double (x).
-      | x_2:  A function that defines the upper bound of the x integration as a function of w.
+       A function that defines the upper bound of the x integration as a function of w.
 It should accept a double (w) and return a double (x).
-      | y_1:  A function that defines the lower bound of the y integration as a function of w and x.
+       A function that defines the lower bound of the y integration as a function of w and x.
 It should accept two doubles (w, x) and return a double (y).
-      | y_2:  A function that defines the upper bound of the y integration as a function of w and x.
+       A function that defines the upper bound of the y integration as a function of w and x.
 It should accept two doubles (w, x) and return a double (y).
-      | z_1:  A function that defines the lower bound of the z integration as a function of w, x and y.
+       A function that defines the lower bound of the z integration as a function of w, x and y.
 It should accept three doubles (w, x, y) and return a double (z).
-      | z_2:  A function that defines the upper bound of the z integration as a function of w, x and y.
+       A function that defines the upper bound of the z integration as a function of w, x and y.
 It should accept three doubles (w, x, y) and return a double (z).
-      | eps:  The desired relative accuracy.
+       The desired relative accuracy.
 The default value is 1e-6.
    Returns:
        The approximate value of the definite triple integral.
    Remark: